 Tanzanite is a rare gemstone.
-Only produced from a single location in the world, the gem is known among connoisseurs and collectors for being one thousand times more rare than diamonds.
+Only coming from a single source in the world, the gem is one thousand times rarer than diamonds.
 Even more exclusive is prized AAA tanzanite.
-This gem represents the best-of-the-best regarding quality and beauty for this unique jewel.
+This gem represents some of the highest quality for this jewel.
 Join us as we uncover the story behind this stunning stone.

 The History of Tanzanite

 Tanzanite is a relatively new gemstone, by our understanding.
 We can trace its discovery to the late 1960s.
 Found in the Mererani Hills of Tanzania, it was initially considered a cheap substitute gemstone.
 Early miners thought that it would make a suitable alternative to sapphire.

 The stone gets its name from its parent country, Tanzania.
 It is the blue to violet variety of zoisite.
 Tales suggest that “blue zoisite” sounds too similar to the phrase “blue suicide,” and might be detrimental to the gem’s future success.

 It wasn’t until its depth of color and variety became known that Tanzanite came into its own.
 Nowadays, we prize this stone for its trichroic properties, in addition to its stunning color.
 The best specimens display a dark blue, violet, or vibrant burgundy color depending on the viewing angle.

 A testament to its growing popularity, the American Gem Society made Tanzanite a birthstone in 2002.
 This was the first change to the list of modern birthstones since 1912!